-When you agree to work with Sellers on PPH your money is protected in Escrow until you are happy that the work has been delivered.
-You confirm payment to the Seller when you receive their invoice.
-Equally if you are not happy with the work delivered you can reject the Seller's invoice and let them know what needs finishing before you are happy to pay.
+When you agree to work with freelancers on PeoplePerHour your money is protected in Escrow until you are happy that the work has been delivered.
+You confirm payment to the freelancer when you receive their invoice.
+Equally, if you are not happy with the work delivered you can reject the freelancer's invoice and let them know what needs finishing before you are happy to pay.

 All invoices should be paid within 7 days in accordance with PPH terms and conditions.
-If you don't take action on a Seller's invoice within this timeframe then some automatic actions will be taken so that the Seller does not go unpaid for work delivered, as follows:
+If you don't take action on a freelancer's invoice within this timeframe then some automatic actions will be taken so that the freelancer does not go unpaid for work delivered, as follows:

-After the initial email notification of an invoice from your Seller you will automatically receive at least one further email reminder (for Hourlies) or multiple email reminders (for larger custom Jobs) to take action on the invoice (pay or reject), if you haven't already.
+After the initial email notification of an invoice from your freelancer, you will automatically receive at least one further email reminder (for Hourlies) or multiple email reminders (for larger custom projects) to take action on the invoice (pay, or reject), if you haven't already.

-2. Automatic release of money in Escrow (and your PPH wallet)
+2. Automatic release of money in Escrow (and your PPH account)

-If after these reminders the invoice remains unpaid, and you have not rejected it, then the money held in the Escrow account up to the invoiced amount will be automatically released to the Seller as payment.
-If there is not sufficient money held in the Escrow account then funds from your PPH wallet to cover any missing amounts will also be released to the Seller.
+If after these reminders the invoice remains unpaid, and you have not rejected it, then the money held in the Escrow account up to the invoiced amount will be automatically released to the freelancer as payment.
+If there is not sufficient money held in the Escrow account then funds from your PPH wallet to cover any missing amounts will also be released to the freelancer.

-For Hourlies, which are express jobs delivered in just a few days, this automatic payment will happen 7 days after the invoice has been raised; for larger custom Jobs Buyers are given a longer grace period of 30 days before money is automatically released as payment.
+For Hourlies, which are express projects delivered in just a few days, this automatic payment will happen 7 days after the invoice has been raised; for larger custom projects buyers are given a longer grace period of 30 days before the money is automatically released as payment.

 3. What to do if you are not happy with the work delivered